 issued and a notice shall be published in the Government Gazette stating

-that the design has been registered and that it is available to be
+that the design has been registered and that it is available to

-viewed by the public at the Office.
+be viewed by the public at the Office.

-Grounds for invalidity
+Grounds for invalidity of registration

 The registration of a design may be declared invalid on the grounds that

 it is not novel, it does not have individual character or it has been

 disclosed or in any way made available to the public.

 Effect of acquiescence